Free · Fast · Privacy-first

 Shared account with a team

-A team that occasionally needs to type a shared account password in front of colleagues uses a passphrase rather than a random string — it is easier to communicate verbally in an emergency without being overheard as clearly.
+A small team that occasionally needs to type a shared account password in front of colleagues or read it aloud over a phone line chooses a passphrase rather than a random string.
+The natural words are easier to communicate verbally without errors than a sequence of mixed case symbols, and the passphrase format works in environments where dictation accuracy matters more than maximum cryptographic density.

 When to use this guide